Henriknn01/ShopBackend/documentation/README.md

 1. In the left sidebar of the Postman application, click on **Collections**.
 2. Find and click on the "Wave shop tests" collection.
 3. In the right upper corner of the screen, select **Wave Environment** as the environment for the collection.
+4. go to the Variables tab on the collection, and change baseUrl to the correct url you want to test

 ---